Nevada runs its own Marketplace where residents can enroll in health insurance and apply for subsidies.

 Nevada operates a state-run Marketplace called Nevada Health Link.
-The 2020 enrollment period, which ended on December 15, 2019, marks the first time residents used this platform.4 Before 2019, Nevadans enrolled in Obamacare through the federal exchange at Healthcare.gov.
+The 2022 enrollment period begins on November 1, 2021 and ends on January 15, 20223 Before 2019, Nevadans enrolled in Obamacare through the federal exchange at Healthcare.gov.

 Health Insurance Companies in Nevada

-Three insurance carriers offer 2020 plans through Nevada’s Health Insurance Marketplace.3 You can choose from bronze, expanded bronze, silver, gold, and catastrophic health plans.
+Nine insurance carriers offer 2022 plans through Nevada’s Health Insurance Marketplace on or off the exchange.4 You can choose from bronze, expanded bronze, silver, gold, and catastrophic health plans.

 Nevada Health Insurance Costs

-Nevada premiums for the lowest-cost bronze and silver plans dropped about $20 to $25 from 2019 to 2020.
-Meanwhile, the lowest-cost gold plan premium rose about $32 during this time.
+Nevada premiums for the lowest-cost bronze and silver plans dropped about $50 per month between 2018 to 2022.
+Meanwhile, the lowest-cost gold plan premium dropped a modest $29 per month during this time.5

 Can I Get Help With Marketplace Premiums in Nevada?